zestia/position-utils/README.md

 ##### autoPositon(string)

-Accepts a position string, like 'bottom left' and returns the most appropriate position to keep the element in the window.
-So in this case, it would be 'top left'.
+Accepts a position string, like `bottom left` and returns the most appropriate position to keep the element in the window.
+So in this case, it would be `top left`.

 <hr>